zineanteoh/hoard-the-paper/README.md

 **Objective:** Hoard as much toilet paper as possible while avoiding the COVID-19 viruses.
 Also try to make profit while doing so.

-**How to Play:** [WASD] or Arrow Keys to move character, J to pick up toilet paper from shelf, K to pay cashier, L to drop toilet paper.
+**How to Play:**
+- [WASD] or Arrow Keys to move character
+- J to pick up toilet paper from shelf
+- K to pay cashier
+- L to drop toilet paper

 ![Demo of gameplay](https://i.imgur.com/DJkgIA3.gif)